College football proving it can't out-macho the virus

 College football features massive rosters and support staffs.
 The players live amid college students, meaning they are subject to not just crowds, but crowds of young people who may feel their demographic won’t be harmed by the virus.
 The players themselves are more likely than the average human to believe they are immune.

-College football features egomaniac coaches, some of whom, like Clemson coaching neanderthal Dabo Swinney, seem to think you can out-macho the virus.
+College football features egomaniac coaches, some of whom, such as Clemson coaching neanderthal Dabo Swinney, seem to think you can out-macho the virus.
 “If you can tackle a dad-gum 250-pound running back, are you gonna let a little bug knock you out?” is what I hear every time Swinney speaks.

 So am I surprised to see the Gophers-Badgers game canceled?